Palestinian traditional costumes: Men's clothing

+History

 Post-1948

-The 1948 Palestinian exodus led to a disruption in traditional modes of dress and customs, as many women who had been displaced could no longer afford the time or money to invest in complex embroidered garments.
+The 1948 Palestinian expulsion and flight led to a disruption in traditional modes of dress and customs, as many women who had been displaced could no longer afford the time or money to invest in complex embroidered garments.
 Widad Kawar was among the first to recognize the new styles developing after the Nakba.

 New styles began to appear in the 1960s.
 For example, the "six-branched dress" named after the six wide bands of embroidery running down from the waist.
 These styles came from the refugee camps, particularly after 1967.
 Individual village styles were lost and replaced by an identifiable "Palestinian" style.

 The shawal, a style popular in the West Bank and Jordan before the First Intifada, probably evolved from one of the many welfare embroidery projects in the refugee camps.
 It was a shorter and narrower fashion, with a western cut.

 Income generating projects in the refugee camps and in the Occupied Territories began to use embroidery motifs on non-clothing items such as accessories, bags and purses.
 With the evolution of the different groups distinct styles are beginning to be appear.
 Sulafa the UNRWA project in the Gaza Strip has exhibited work at Santa Fe, New Mexico.
 Atfaluna, also from Gaza, working with deaf people, sells its products through the internet.
 West Bank groups include the Bethlehem Arabs Women's Union, Surif Women's Cooperative, Idna, the Melkite Embroidery Project (Ramallah).
 In Lebanon Al-Badia, working in the Refugee Camps, is known for high quality embroidery in silk thread on dresses made of linen.
 The Jerusalem-based Fair Trade organisation Sunbula, is working to improve the quality and presentation of items so that they can be sold in European, American and Japanese markets.